isomerpages/nlb-biblioasia/_holding-area/Cold War Rivalries: Fuel Propaganda Battle in Singapore in the 1940s and 1950s.md

 [^10]: John Burns, “Latest Chinese Art Is Following Mao’s Line,” *New York Times*, 18 July 1972, 25, https://www.nytimes.com/1972/07/18/archives/latest-chinese-art-is-following-maos-line.html.

-[^11]: “Legislative Assembly, Singapore, Sessional Paper No. Cmd 14 of 1959,” in the National Archives (United Kingdom), Singapore: Control of Cultural Influences from the Chinese Mainland.
-Secret – Migrated Archives, 9 March 1952, 2.
+[^11]: “Legislative Assembly, Singapore, Sessional Paper No. Cmd 14 of 1959,” in the National Archives (United Kingdom), *Singapore: Control of Cultural Influences from the Chinese Mainland.
+Secret – Migrated Archives*, 9 March 1952, 2.
 (From National Archives of Singapore, accession no. FCO 141/15152)

 [^12]: “Legislative Assembly, Singapore, Sessional Paper No. Cmd 14 of 1959,” 6.